Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Experimental Setup

 \subsection{Dataset}

-Inventories of real measurement of \gls{bvoc} emissions are scarce and limited in time and space.
+Inventories of real measurements of \gls{bvoc} emissions are scarce and limited in time and space.
 However, the knowledge obtained from observations on the emission processes gives the possibility to simulate them for a specific temporal and spatial domain based on defined input parameters.
 We use the most recent global coverage biogenic emission inventory calculated by an emission model and presented in~\cite{sindelarova_high-resolution_2022}.
-The inventory includes emissions from several biogenic compounds, covering the entire Earth surface in the period of 2000-2020, with a $0.25^{\circ}\times0.25^{\circ}$ spatial resolution (i.e., $\approx28$km$\times28$km of the planet surface for each cell in continental regions).
+The inventory includes emissions from several biogenic compounds, covering the entire Earth surface from 2000 to 2019, with a $0.25^{\circ}\times0.25^{\circ}$ spatial resolution ($\approx28$km$\times28$km of the planet surface for each cell in continental regions).
 As far as we know, this is the most up-to-date global coverage biogenic emission inventory with the highest spatial resolution available in the literature.
 Emissions are reported as hour profiles and are averaged monthly.

-Among the different biogenic compounds that are present in the inventory, we select isoprene since it is by far the most important in terms of both global emission and atmospheric impact~\cite{opacka_isoprene_2021}, having an annual emission of about half of the total \glspl{bvoc} emissions~\cite{calfapietra_role_2013}.
+Among the different biogenic compounds in the inventory, we select isoprene since it is by far the most important in terms of both global emission and atmospheric impact~\cite{opacka_isoprene_2021, sindelarova_high-resolution_2022}, with an annual emission of about half of the total \glspl{bvoc} emissions~\cite{akira_exchanges_bvoc_2021}.